Hattie Shand

-Harriet 'Hattie' Ngaire Shand (born 11 January 2000) is a field hockey player from Australia, who plays as a defender.
+Harriet 'Hattie' Ngaire Shand (born 11 January 2000) is an Australian field hockey player, who plays as a defender.

 Personal life

-Hattie Shand was born in Naracoorte, South Australia and grew up in Langkoop, Victoria, at the age of two she was diagnosed with autism.
+Hattie Shand was born in Naracoorte, South Australia and grew up in Langkoop, Victoria near Apsley, Victoria.
 She attended Naracoorte Primary School and Naracoorte High School, she currently studies part-time at the University of Adelaide.
+She is of Australian and Maori heritage.

 Career

 Achievements

 Shand is a scholarship holder at the South Australian Sports Institute.

 In 2021, she was awarded a Tier 3 Scholarship from the Sport Australia Hall of Fame.

 Club hockey

 Shand plays club hockey in South Australia's top level domestic competition, the Premier League.
 She is a member of the Adelaide Hockey Club.

 Domestic hockey

 In Hockey Australia's domestic competitions, Shand plays for her home state, South Australia.
-From 2017–2018, she was a member of the SA Suns team in the Australian Hockey League (AHL).
+From 2017 to 2018, she was a member of the SA Suns team in the Australian Hockey League (AHL).

 Following the dissolution of the AHL, Shand was named in the newly formed Adelaide Fire team for Hockey Australia's new premier competition, the Sultana Bran Hockey One.
 She went on to represent the team in the inaugural season in 2019, helping the team to a third place finish.